 Breech position: the baby is positioned feet first.
 The pressure from above often compresses the baby’s head and neck and can cause misalignments (subluxations) of the upper neck.

-- Transverse position: the baby is receiving neck, middle back and pelvis pressure or strain which may lead to postural scoliosis.
+Transverse position: the baby is receiving neck, middle back, and pelvic pressure or strain which may lead to postural scoliosis.

 There is a great deal of research and literature supporting the benefits and safety of adjusting newborns.
 First of all, the pressure used is no more than you could comfortably tolerate on your eyeball.
 Many babies sleep through their adjustment, and we are usually rewarded with smiles and laughter after successfully correcting a misalignment.

 One study of 100 newborns assessed for structural misalignment/dysfunction of the spine found that 91% had restriction of at least one cervical vertebral segment.
 (The Journal of the American Osteopath Association, Nov.
 2015.)

 Dr. Godfrey Gutmann found that 800 of 1,000 newborns had suffered trauma to their cervical spines at birth.
 (Manuelle Medizine, 1987).
 And Lendon Smith, M.D., a pediatrician said “Every newborn should receive a neck and spine examination and a Chiropractic adjustment is necessary.
 Is that idea too difficult to accept?”

 The answer is “YES, it makes perfect sense!
 Babies should be checked for subluxation as soon as possible after birth so they start life with the healthiest nervous system possible.”
 Call us today at (512) 346-3536 or request an appointment here.

 *Offer not valid for Medicare beneficiaries or Personal Injury Cases.
 Office hours by appointment only.